lonard2/CAMerlang/README.md

 CAMerlang is a quick &amp; efficient skin problems detection mobile application that provides you problems diagnosis, articles picked by skin experts, and libraries of credible information.

 # Bangkit Product-based Capstone Project
 CAMerlang is built as a requirement for Bangkit 2022's Product-based Capstone Project.
+This repository is built as an all-in-one access for every repositories used by this project (links to each repo are included below).

 # Team Members